kerolloz/os/README.md

 ## Usage

 - clone the repo
-- run `make` command in your terminal
+- run `make` command in your terminal to compile all the files
 - `./shell` to run the shell program
 - `./sum` to run the sum program